withmensah/foodhub-orders/README.md

 6. How does delivery time vary across different restaurants?
 7. Is there a correlation between food preparation time and delivery time?
 8. How much money is earned by the food aggregator from the delivery margin?

+## Conclusion and Recommendations

+**Observation 1:** It is clear that the American cuisine type is the most popular on the weekends followed by the Japanese, Italian, Chinese, Mexican cuisine types.

+**Observation 2:** The top restaurant is Shake Shack with over 200 orders placed.

+**Observation 3:** The majority of FoodHub orders are placed on the weekends.

+### Recommendations

+1. **Weekend Promotions:** We recommend introducing some kind of special promotion, discounts, or limited-time offers for the most popular cuisine type on weekends.
+This can help drive more orders during weekends and attract customers looking for specific cuisine options.

+2. **Personalized Recommendations:** Utilizing customer order data and feedback to offer personalized recommendations to customers based on their preferences can potentially enhance the customer experience and encourage repeat orders.

+3. **Restaurants should look into the 'French', 'Southern', 'Korean', 'Spanish', 'Vietnamese' cuisines as they were ordered the least (Perhaps something to do with the preparation?).**

+4. **Not much can be said about the ratings because 700+ customers didn't bother to give ratings, however, we recommend maybe giving some incentives to encourage customers to give ratings.**